-The upper panel in Table 1.2.1 shows the balance sheet of the Fed today.
+The upper panel in Figure 1 shows the balance sheet of the Fed today.
 The lower panel shows the balance sheet as it was on a date before the financial crisis in May 2006-eleven years ago.
 The numbers are exactly those reported for these dates in the Fed's Consolidated Statement of All Federal Reserve Banks, but I have aggregated the assets and liabilities into key categories to focus on the central developments.

-The "size" of the balance sheet usually refers to total assets, and you can see in the left column that the size of the balance sheet has exploded from \$842 billion to \$4,470 billion in these eleven years.
-The reason for that explosion is that the Fed engaged in large-scale asset purchases, sometimes called quantitative easing, in an attempt to drive down long-term interest rates.
-These purchases are shown
+The "size" of the balance sheet usually refers to total assets, so you can see in the left column that the size of the balance sheet has exploded from \$842 billion to \$4,470 billion in these 11 years.
+The reason for that explosion is that the Fed engaged in large-scale asset purchases, sometimes called quantitative easing, trying to drive long-term interest rates down.
+These purchases are shown in the entry: Securities Held Outright.
+The holdings grew from \$760 billion to \$4,246 billion over the same span of time as the Fed bought both mortgage-backed securities and Treasury securities.